Rishengchang: Rishengchang Code Rule

 A Qing dynasty banknote of 100 taels of silver issued by the Beijing branch of the Rishengchang Piaohao in the year Xuantong 3 (1911).

 In 1824, Rishengchang set up a branch in Taiyuan.
 The main business was cheques or drafts, which were called tickets in Chinese.
 At that time, Taiyuan was the base camp of Shanxi businessmen's distribution and maintenance of goods.
 In order to work efficiently, Rishengchang introduced the world's most advanced printing technology at that time—the watermark method.
 Rishengchang used this method to produce and print the tickets.
 Additionally, each ticket was stamped with a seal in the key parts.
 Of course, the amounts and recipients of the tickets were strictly controlled.

 When the Shanxi traders went to other provinces and the frontier border transaction station, they always brought the drafts written by the professional official in Taiyuan Rishengchang using an ink brush.
 The handwriting had to be simultaneously bulletined and sent to the other 51 branches of Rishengchang.
 Specifically, the drafts were executed with codes, using Chinese writing to replace numbers and regularly changing the password method to prevent disclosure of confidential information.

+Management

+Management structure

+Rishengchang operated under a system of separation between ownership and management.
+The investor provided capital and appointed the general manager but did not involve himself in daily operations.
+The chief manager held full authority over the piaohao's business, assisted by deputy managers and branch managers throughout the country.
+To prevent nepotism, Shanxi piaohao generally observed the "Three Lords Exclusion" rule, which barred the investor's brothers-in-law, sons-in-law, and sons from holding positions within the firm.

+Succession of chief managers was typically determined by recommendation from the outgoing manager, subject to approval by the investor.
+All managers rose from apprenticeship, advancing through years of training and evaluation.
+This system ensured professional competence and continuity in leadership.

+Dazhanggui

+The dazhanggui (chief manager) was the highest-ranking executive of the piaohao, holding full authority over business operations, personnel, and coordination of branch offices, a role comparable to a modern chief executive officer.